LAST UPDATED: 6 September 2017

 When we exposed the tragic end for Romanian animals exported to the Middle East — where they were beaten, tormented, and suffered a slow and painful death — there was a global outpouring of grief.
 70,000 people across the world signed the petition to stop the death ships.

 And within Romania we saw an outcry like never before — with thousands of Romanians emailing their local politicians calling for an end to live export.
 Now, in response to Israel’s decision, Romanian authorities are openly discussing trade options that don’t involve exporting live animals.

-We are seeing clear proof that when we unite on behalf of animals, when we are persistent and unwavering in our resolve, authorities have no choice but to take notice.
+We're still lobbying to end live animal exports from Romania to all countries, for good.
+And we are seeing clear proof that when we unite on behalf of animals, when we are persistent and unwavering in our resolve, authorities have no choice but to take notice.